When I joined DevChat, I had no idea what I was in for. In this article I’ll talk about my experiences on there, and why you should totally join.

 #intro- I got talking to this cool guy called @Nythiennzo.
 He was talking about how he had just begun this course on making a programming blog (you can see his one here).

-I was interested, because for almost half a year I had been procrastinating on making a blog of some kind, but had no direction (you can see the horrible start of what I had here).
+I was interested, because for almost half a year I had been procrastinating on making a blog of some kind, but had no direction.

 He mentioned a guy called Simple Programmer, and how he was completing a blogging course made by him. @Nythiennzo suggested that I should sign up if I was interested in making a blog, it was free.
 I signed up, and completely forgot about it.

 Anyway, a few days later I got an email with the first part of the course (it was an email course).
 Normally when I sign up to these sorts of things, I usually take a skim through and think “Yeah, I’ll save that for some other time”.
 In fact, I wasn’t even planning on doing the course as it came.

 However, the emails were all asking me to take action, and before I knew it I was waiting eagerly for the next installment every Tuesday and Thursday.

 So I completed all the homework, and that’s how Code The Web was born!
 Once I had put money on a domain, I knew I was committed and this was something that I wanted to do.

 So, let’s have a look at some of the reasons why you should join!

 Something that really struck me when I joined DevChat was how active the community was.
 Every day there are many different converations and threads all of which are interesting even if you’re not involved (I’ll speak more about that in reason #4).
 Also because there are people from all over the world in different timezones, there are always people online.
 You can turn off or limit notifications if the chatter gets a bit much.

 DevChat is a wonderful place to get help with programming problems or if you are stuck.
 The community there are really nice and also very smart, more often than not someone will be willing to help you (Note: if you want a place to purely ask questions without the hanging, check out StackOverflow).